 To begin your quest in the mouseless realm, it is extremely important that you learn fast typing.1 keybr is a great website for that.

-1. vim.
-I think that everyone that codes needs to know how to use vim.
-But dunno about it being your daily driver code editor, I’m not that wild.
+• vim: I think that everyone who codes needs to know how to use vim.
+But I don’t know about it being your daily driver code editor—I’m not that wild.
+When you install vim, there’s a handy tutor accompanying it, called vimtutor.
+Give it a whirl before you go.

+• vimium: Once you’ve mastered vim, the next step is to install vimium as an extension for your browser.
+After you install it, press f on any website, and ta-da!
+Little tiny yellow stickers appear above any clickable element in the page.
 Type the letters you want, and it is as if you clicked on the element.
 Personally, I think this extension is what really gives you the no-mouse boost to keyboard-land. ⌨️

+• cmd+alt+space, or in its other name for Windows, winkey+r: Use it to launch apps, search things, and many more.
 Pump it up on Windows by installing powertoys, and assigning the shortcut winkey+alt+space, because the vanilla winkey+r is boring.
+Pump it up on macOS by installing Alfred.

-5. everything.
-This is an amazing alternative to the native search in Windows.
+• everything: This is an amazing alternative to the native search in Windows.

-Well, I got used to shift+shift in PyCharm, and cmd+shift+p in vscode.
+• common keyboard shortcuts: We all know that cmd+s saves files, cmd+c copies, and cmd+v pastes2.
+But what about other common keyboard shortcuts?
+I got used to shift+shift in PyCharm, and cmd+shift+p in vscode.
 But when I’m new to a piece of software, I use cheatsheet to find out its shortcuts.

-That’s it for now, folks.
-Tell me in the comments which key is your favorite - mine is the number 6!
+That’s it for now, folks!
+Tell me in the comments which key is your favorite—mine is the number 6!

-1. Though I admit that sometimes I mishap and look on the keyboard, and when I do that, I’m looking at you, “|” 🙄
+1. Though I admit that sometimes I mishap and look on the keyboard, and when I do that, I’m looking at you, “ ” 🙄

 2. Shout out to stackoverflow!